Hearts in Atlantis poster

 The inciting incident occurs at 12 minutes when Ted offers Bobby a job reading him the newspaper daily for one dollar a week.
 This unusual offer disrupts Bobby's summer plans and introduces the mentor relationship that will change his life..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This shows the protagonist's commitment to Bobby actively chooses to help Ted watch for the low men, despite not fully understanding the danger.
+This indicates the protagonist's commitment to Bobby actively chooses to help Ted watch for the low men, despite not fully understanding the danger.
 He commits to the mentorship and accepts responsibility beyond his years, entering a more adult world of secrets and stakes., moving from reaction to action.

 The Collapse moment at 74 minutes (73% through) represents the emotional nadir.
 Here, Bobby's mother, motivated by greed and fear, betrays Ted to the low men.
 Ted is captured and taken away.
-Bobby realizes his mother chose money over protecting his friend, shattering his remaining innocence about her and about loyalty., illustrates the protagonist at their lowest point.
+Bobby realizes his mother chose money over protecting his friend, shattering his remaining innocence about her and about loyalty., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 80 minutes initiates the final act resolution at 80% of the runtime.
 Bobby receives a final message/gift from Ted through psychic connection, showing Ted is still thinking of him.
 Bobby synthesizes Ted's lessons about seeing truth with acceptance of loss, gaining the wisdom to carry forward., demonstrating the transformation achieved throughout the journey.